tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-04-25-referer-suppressor.md

 One possibility lies in referer strings that was left on the page as a footprint you visited via an external hyperlink.

-That's why "Referer Suppressor" is needed.
+That's why "Referrer Suppressor" is needed.

 ### How to suppress a referer? ###